 (j) template S.23.01.01 of Annex I, specifying information on own funds, following the instructions set out in section S.23.01 of Annex II;

-(k) where insurance and reinsurance undertakings are engaged in only life or only non-life insurance or reinsurance activity, template S.28.01.01 of Annex I, specifying the Minimum Capital Requirement, following the instructions set out in section S.28.01 of Annex II;

-(l) where insurance undertakings are engaged in both life and non-life insurance activity, template S.28.02.01 of Annex I, specifying the Minimum Capital Requirement, following the instructions set out in section S.28.02 of Annex II.
+(k)

+(l)

 2. For the purposes of paragraph 1, point (f), insurance and reinsurance undertakings shall determine the ratio of collective investments held by the undertaking to total investments by taking the sum of items C0010/R0180, collective investment undertakings included in item C0010/R0220 and collective investment undertakings included in item C0010/R0090 of template S.02.01.02 and dividing that amount by the sum of items C0010/R0070 and C0010/R0220 of template S.02.01.02.

+3. Undertakings classified as small and non-complex undertakings based on the criteria of Article 29a of Directive 2009/138/EC shall report, unless the scope or frequency of the reporting is limited in accordance with Article 35a(1) of Directive 2009/138/EC, only in the first and third quarter of the financial year the following templates complying with the following instructions:

+(a) template S.01.01.02 of Annex I, specifying the content of the submission, following the instructions set out in section S.01.01 of Annex II to this Regulation;

+(b) template S.01.02.01 of Annex I, specifying basic information on the undertaking and the content of reporting in general, following the instructions set out in section S.01.02 of Annex II;

+(c) template S.23.01.01 of Annex I, specifying information on own funds, following the instructions set out in section S.23.01 of Annex II.

-Article 6
+Article 7